tubiplatform/tubi-dapp/README.md

 # TUBI DApp
-base on  Origin project,Using the Ethereum blockchain and Interplanetary File System (IPFS)
+base on  Origin project, Using the Ethereum blockchain and Interplanetary File System (IPFS)